allebone/help.omni.af.mil/docs/PEX/Training.md

 11. Select the Calendar button to the right of the Complete Date and enter the appropriate date.

-12. 1Select Save and then Close.
+12. Select Save and then Close.
 You wil see that the Complete Date you entered now appears in the Complete Date column for the task.

     Non-Core Tasks

     When these Tasks have both start and Completed Dates entered they wil need Te \(Trainee\) and Tr \(Trainer\) signatures.
 Te and Tr will be highlighted red until signed.

     Core tasks

     When these Tasks have both start and Completed Dates entered they wil need Te \(Trainee\), Tr \(Trainer\), and CO \(Certifying Official\) signatures.
 Te, Tr, and CO will be highlighted red until signed.

 13. Tasks that are applicable with only a Completed Date entered will have the field for Tr initials \(Trainer\) colored red.
 Once the trainer sign off the task, the Te \(trainee\) initials field will be colored red.

 14. As tasked are signed by the Trainer, Trainee and Certifying Official, the red backgrounds are removed and the Te, Tr and CO are replaced with the initials of the signer.

+!!!
+Note
-Any tasks marked N/A, regardless of dates entered, will not need signatures Sign off tasks
+    Any tasks marked N/A, regardless of dates entered, will not need signatures

+Sign off tasks

 Trainers, Trainees and Certifying Officials can sign off tasks.